sivx76/data_science/README.md

 # data_science
-This is my test repo used fro the Coursera Data Science Specialization.
+This is my test repo used for the Coursera Data Science Specialization.